tbeu/matio/README.md

 * Building matio with HDF5 1.8.x requires configuration of HDF5 with default API version 1.8 (i.e. `--with-default-api-version=v18`).
 * Building matio with HDF5 1.10.x requires configuration of HDF5 with either default API version 1.10 (i.e. `--with-default-api-version=v110`) or with deprecated API version 1.8 (i.e. `--with-default-api-version=v18`).
 * Building matio with HDF5 1.12.x requires configuration of HDF5 with either default API version 1.12 (i.e. `--with-default-api-version=v112`), or with deprecated API version 1.10 (i.e. `--with-default-api-version=v110`) or with deprecated API version 1.8 (i.e. `--with-default-api-version=v18`).
+* Building matio with HDF5 1.13.x requires configuration of HDF5 with either default API version 1.14 (i.e. `--with-default-api-version=v114`), or with deprecated API version 1.12 (i.e. `--with-default-api-version=v112`), or with deprecated API version 1.10 (i.e. `--with-default-api-version=v110`) or with deprecated API version 1.8 (i.e. `--with-default-api-version=v18`).

 For Windows, the pre-compiled binaries can be used which also include a DLL of zlib to satisfy the zlib dependency.